StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 8. pred5_1t_df       : Posterior predictions (DataFrame)
 9. pred5_1t_sum_df   : Posterior prediction summary

-As before, the `t` at the end indicates Turing.
+As before, the `t` at the end of the model number indicates Turing.

-All models in the `models` subdirectory return 1, 2 and 6.
+All models in the `models` subdirectory return 0, 1, 2 and 3.

 ## Intros

+Special introductory notebooks have been included in `notebooks/intros`, e.g. in subdirectries `intro-R-users`, `intro-pluto` and `intro-turing`.
+They are intended to illustrate ways of using Julia and Pluto and of basic patterns to work with Turing models.

+In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5t.jl` in `notebooks/chapter/02`.

 ## Status